-Your company culture is partially shaped by the behaviors you tolerate and what you don’t.
+Your company culture is partially shaped by the behaviors you do and do not tolerate.
 Is this aspect of your culture as robust as you want it to be?

 Correcting and changing poor employee behavior is not easy – it takes professional courage and knowledge of good processes to make it legally defensible.
 Documentation of the process is a crucial factor in your success of being perceived as fair, having taken the right actions, and defending yourself.